dlion/node-instantsfun/README.md

 `node-instantsfun`

-After the fetching fase you can select which sound you want to listen pressing `enter`
+After the fetching phase you can select which sound you want to listen pressing `enter`

 You can kill the sound pressing `x`